 To go to the last Zoom use the Previous Extent/ Next Extent menu options available in the View menu.
-Essentially, these options are undo/redo for zooming.
+Essentially, these options are undo/redo for zooming, but work independently of the action undo/redo stack.

 4.2 Selecting Data and Using the Identify Tool